alberto-bottarini/nova-image-with-thumbs/readme.md

 ## Prunable

-NovaImageWithThumbs take care of prunable images.
+NovaImageWithThumbs takes care of prunable images.
 If you delete a model with thumbnails, the field will automatically deletes useless files for you.

 ## Show thumbnails to users

-If you need to show thumbnail inside index or detail form, you can add a new standard Image Field to your resource:
+If you need to show thumbnails inside index or detail page, you can add a new standard Image Field to your resource:

 ```php
 Image::make('Thumbnail', 'thumbnail')